Mithinarri Gurruwiwi: Career

-Mithinarri was a prolific and passionate artist.
-Although many Aboriginal Artists have started to transition into European paintbrushes, Mithinarri continued working with brushes made of frayed stringy bark when applying background colour as well as drawing the main figurative components of his paintings.
+Gurruwiwi was a prolific and passionate artist.
+Although many Aboriginal Artists have started to transition into European paintbrushes, Gurruwiwi continued working with brushes made of frayed stringy bark when applying background colour as well as drawing the main figurative components of his paintings.
 His design was created by brushes made of human hair or from the midrib of a palm frond.
-Mithinarri was both skilled and fast, leading to paintings of large scale.
+Gurruwiwi was both skilled and fast, leading to paintings of large scale.
 He adapted his compositions brilliantly to the size of the bark available, as in Djaykung (File snakes), c.1960, and Wuyal the Honey Man, c.1960.
-Mithinarri frequented subjects such as Wild Cabbage, Wagilag Sisters Myth, Rainbow Serpent, Snake in his paintings using Natural Earth Pigments on Eucalyptus Bark.
+Gurruwiwi frequented subjects such as Wild Cabbage, Wagilag Sisters Myth, Rainbow Serpent, Snake in his paintings using Natural Earth Pigments on Eucalyptus Bark.
 His style of painting featured repeated motifs organized in patterns that suggest the rhythms of ritual performance.
-Mithinarri's paintings are characterized by a diversity of forms but also have an overall coherence of stylistic elements.
+Gurruwiwi's paintings are characterized by a diversity of forms but also have an overall coherence of stylistic elements.
 The relationship between figuration and abstraction often exhibits Yolngu art characteristics, and thus, his portfolio includes both more literal as well as more abstract paintings.
 Mithinarri's figurative representations often integrate itself with his geometric clan designs, creating a flowing composition that consist of both stylistic elements.
 However, some of his paintings are also more separate in their style.
 For example, many of his paintings of Garrimala burst with vibrant life that characterize the rich inland lake with snakes, birds and fish competing with each other among the waterlilies.
 In other paintings, he reduces the figurative element almost to the point of abstraction, capturing his energy and emotion solely within the design itself.

-Mithinarri was most active in the 1960s and was one of the artists who worked on the famous 1962 Yirrkala church panels, alongside Mathaman Marika and Mawalan Marika.
-Around this time, he also painted a series of superb large barks for the collector Dr. Stuart Scougall.
-Mithinari's works have also garnered an international following, appearing in many significant overseas exhibitions including ‘Australian Aboriginal Art’ in Chicago, 1972, and ‘Aratjara – Art of the First Australians’ in Düsseldorf, London and Humlebaek, 1993–94.
-Furthermore, Mithinari Gurruwiwi is represented in all Australian state galleries as well as in Kluge-Ruhe Aboriginal Art Collection in the United States.
+Gurruwiwi was most active in the 1960s and was one of the artists who worked on the famous 1962 Yirrkala church panels, alongside Mathaman Marika and Mawalan Marika.
+Around this time, he also painted a series of superb large barks for the collector Stuart Scougall.

+His works have garnered an international following, appearing in many significant overseas exhibitions, including Australian Aboriginal Art in Chicago in 1972, and Aratjara – Art of the First Australians in Düsseldorf, London, and Humlebaek, 1993–94.
+He is represented in all Australian state galleries as well as in Kluge-Ruhe Aboriginal Art Collection in the United States.